lucabaldini/pisameet/docs/raspberry.rst

 Dependencies
 ------------

-The only additional package that you need, on top of the standard raspbian Desktop installation, is the Python wrappers to the Qt library for the GUI.
+The only additional packages that you need, on top of the standard raspbian Desktop installation, are:

+* the Python wrappers to the Qt library for the GUI;
+* the pandas framework for parsing the excel configuration file.

 .. code-block::

-   > sudo apt-get install python3-pyqt5
+   > sudo apt-get install python3-pyqt5 python3-pandas